HausDAO/daohaus-website/docs/devs/contexts.md

 const { daoMetaData, customTerms } = useMetaData();
 ```

-MetaData Context fetches a DAO's metadata from the DaoHaus API.
-This is where we'd find information about boosts and customTheme and custom terminology used by each DAO.
+MetaData Context fetches a DAO's metadata from the DAOhaus API.
+This is where we'd find information about boosts and customTheme as well as custom terminology used by each DAO.

 This data is also fetched in the initial UserContext's bigGraphQuery().
 We use redundant queries to accelerate loading times across Hub and DAO pages, while also retrieving metadata for DAOs that the user is not a member of. **daoMetaData** is set by whatever query resolves first.